rafting Adventures

 GOLD BEACH, OREGON

-For those of your who intent to stay around the area after your trip may we suggest traveling 45 minutes from our takeout location (Foster Bar) to the small town of Gold Beach, Oregon.
+For those of you planning to stay in the area following your trip, we recommend taking a 45-minute drive from our takeout site (Foster Bar) to the small town of Gold Beach, Oregon.
 For more information on places to stay and eat, visit www.goldbeachoregon.gov.

 RESTAURANTS: